 - Red Fox (Vulpes vulpes) or Siberian or Russian (Domesticated) Fox

 - Swift Fox (Vulpes velox)

-Information of how different foxes are as pets is limited because they are so uncommonly kept.
+Information on what it's like to keep different foxes are as pets is limited because they are so uncommonly kept.
 The experiences of different owners may vary.
 It is simply best to remember that any fox, domesticated or not, requires a very tolerant and adaptable owner.
-There is not enough selective breeding behind any line of foxes to accurately predict how they will behave as pets.
+There is not enough selective breeding behind any line of fox to accurately predict how they will behave as pets.
 The information provided is also describing foxes that have been hand-raised and socialized to humans.
-Truly 'wild' foxes will be a tremendous challenge and are best left alone in a large zoo-type enclosure.
+Truly "wild" foxes will be a tremendous challenge and are best kept in a large zoo-type enclosure.
 It has been recommended to buy a fox no older than 5-6 weeks of age .

 Availability: Regular availability but less common and more expensive than red foxes.